-The are 2 reasons a mirror behind the kitchen stove is recommended by some feng shui consultants.
+There are two main reasons a mirror behind the kitchen stove is recommended by some feng shui consultants:

-1. If the cook has his or her back to the kitchen door (or the main flow of traffic/most activity in case of an open kitchen).
-A mirror placed behind the kitchen stove can then be helpful to see what's happening behind one's back and leave them feeling more secure.
+- If the cook has his or her back to the kitchen door—or the main traffic area in the case of an open kitchen—a mirror placed behind the kitchen stove can be helpful to see what's happening behind one's back, bringing a sense of security.